alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/instructions-presentations-report.md

 Not only the work done during the project development as reflected by the report, but also the quality of the report itself will be considered for the final grade.
 Therefore, make sure to follow common guidelines for writing good scientific papers or technical reports.
 Good papers usually follow a comprehensive story-telling structure:

 1. Context: needed to understand the need (2)
-2. Need: what is the ultimate motivation? why is this important?
+2. Need: what is the ultimate motivation?
+Why is this important?
 3. Task: overall objective
 4. Object: particular objective of the present document
 5. Findings